Nervosys/Botnix/docs/stdenv/cross-compilation.chapter.md

 ```

 #### How do I avoid compiling a GCC cross-compiler from source? {#cross-qa-avoid-compiling-gcc-cross-compiler}
 On less powerful machines, it can be inconvenient to cross-compile a package only to find out that GCC has to be compiled from source, which could take up to several hours.
-Nixpkgs maintains a limited [cross-related jobset on Hydra](https://hydra.botnix.org/jobset/nixpkgs/cross-trunk), which tests cross-compilation to various platforms from build platforms "x86\_64-darwin", "x86\_64-linux", and "aarch64-linux".
+Botpkgs maintains a limited [cross-related jobset on Hydra](https://hydra.botnix.org/jobset/nixpkgs/cross-trunk), which tests cross-compilation to various platforms from build platforms "x86\_64-darwin", "x86\_64-linux", and "aarch64-linux".
 See `pkgs/top-level/release-cross.nix` for the full list of target platforms and packages.
 For instance, the following invocation fetches the pre-built cross-compiled GCC for `armv6l-unknown-linux-gnueabihf` and builds GNU Hello from source.

 ```ShellSession
 $ nix-build '<nixpkgs>' -A pkgsCross.raspberryPi.hello